Key broadcaster requirements

 With 5G Broadcast it is possible to use the same media formats for media distribution (e.g. HLS, DASH) as for content delivery via the internet (OTT).
 This enables an easy way for seamless switching between distribution channels (e.g. 5G Broadcast and 5G Broadband) depending on Quality of Service and Quality of Experience parameters and results in the best media experience for the customers at all times.
 Furthermore, the linear content distributed with 5G Broadcast can easily be personalized by additional content distributed via internet and merged on user mobile devices.

-Another important key feature of FeMBMS is the reception of content without need of a SIM card, i.e. a MNO contract.
+Another important key feature of FeMBMS is the reception of content without need of an internet connection.
 This Free-To-Air feature is important for public broadcasters which want to reach their customers without any restriction.
 However, adapted chipsets are required in mobile devices which enable the broadcast reception from HTHPs (high-tower high-power) with SDO (standalone downlink only) technology.